jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

 # Essential Mathematics for Data Science

 ## Why learn math for data science?
-- Data science is powered by mathematical ideas: understanding data, building models, and making decisions.
+- Math underpins how we represent data, build models and draw conclusions
 - No prior university-level math required.
 We'll build intuition and show practical code for all key concepts.

 ---